 Google has released the first developer preview of Android 13.

-The developer preview of Android 13 brings a number of changes that benefit developers and make improvements to privacy, Material You, language controls, and more.
+The developer preview of Android 13 brings many changes that benefit developers and improve privacy, Material You, language controls, and more.
 These early previews are meant for developers rather than end-users.

 According to GSMArena, the first beta builds to be ready for the public at large should arrive in April, while the final release of Android 13 is planned for sometime after July.